 - name of the most recent previous institution attended.

-The campus may disclose directory information unless the student provides written notice to the campus to protect it from disclosure.
+The College may disclose directory information unless the student provides written notice to the college to protect it from disclosure.
 This notice is available at the Admissions and Student Records/Registrar's Office upon request.
-This notification authorizes the campus not to list directory information in its publications or to disclose it to the public.
+This notification authorizes the College not to list directory information in its publications or to disclose it to the public.
 This notice will remain in effect until the student withdraws it.
 No telephone requests for directory information will be accepted.
 If a student chooses to withhold any or all directory information, that information cannot be released any other party, including, but not limited to, another institution of education, prospective employer, family, friends, the news media, advisors, student activities, and honors societies.
-Therefore, if another party seeks confirmation of status as a student, the campus will not be able to provide that information without written consent from the student.
-The campus is not responsible for anything that may or may not occur as a result of honoring your request to withhold directory information.
+Therefore, if another party seeks confirmation of status as a student, the College will not be able to provide that information without written consent from the student.
+The College is not responsible for anything that may or may not occur as a result of honoring your request to withhold directory information.
 Transcripts or academic records are not released without a student's written consent except as allowed by law.

 Students may request that all or any part of the directory information be withheld from the public by giving written notice to the Registrar's Office during the first 12 class days of a fall or spring semester or the first 4 class days of a summer session.
 Students may protect their directory information at any time during the academic year if they are unable to provide written notice within these time frames.